paulilioaica/BitNet/README.md

 ﻿# BitNet

 ## Introduction
-In this project, a popular paper BitNet from Microsoft is implemented.
-[BitNet 1.58 bits](https://arxiv.org/pdf/2402.17764.pdf).
+In this project, a popular paper BitNet from Microsoft is implemented [BitNet 1.58 bits(https://arxiv.org/pdf/2402.17764.pdf).

 The paper introduces a novel technique called BitLinear, which utilizes binary weights in the linear layer.

 ![](https://arxiv.org/html/2402.17764v1/x2.png)